Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part2/22_reporting.md

         `GENOTYPE`: ~ 30 seconds.

-The trace provides a great snapshot of the resource usage for all of our processes.
-These include the raw values for CPU and memory requested (`cpus`, `memory`), how much of it was utilised (`%cpu`, `%mem`), and how long it ran (`duration`, `walltime`).
+We have now used the `nextflow log` utility to easily extract a snapshot of the resource usage for all of our processes, including the CPU and memory requested (`cpus`, `memory`), how much of it was utilised (`%cpu`, `%mem`), and how long it ran (`duration`, `walltime`).

-Displaying all the usage information in a single file can avoid needing to benchmark each process manually, as we saw in Part 1.

-We can make this reproducible by adding the `trace{}` directive to our configuration file.
+Next we will make this automated and reproducible by adding the `trace{}` directive to our configuration file.
 This will save all this information to a text file `runInfo/` to keep our launch directory neat.

+## 2.2.3 Resource reporting with trace files

+[Trace reports](https://nextflow.io/docs/latest/reports.html#trace-file) can be customised to provide detailed records of each process executed within a pipeline.
+As we learnt earlier, this file is generated by adding the `-with-trace` flag to your execution command or including the `trace{}` directive in your custom configuration file.
+While the HTML reports we looked at earlier focus on visual summaries of the whole run, trace text files give you raw process-level data that you can slice, filter, and analyse as needed: perfect for working on the HPC!

+The Nextflow `trace` tool has a lot of functionality.
+Like `nextflow log`, not all fields are displayed by default.
+For a full list and description of trace fields available, users should refer to the Nextflow [trace documentation](https://nextflow.io/docs/latest/reports.html#trace-file).
+Note that the `log` and `trace` fields are not identical, but do have many shared fields.

+Next we will extract the same fields with trace as we did with `nextflow log`, but note the small difference in field names for percentage CPU usage (`%cpu` vs `pcpu`) and percentage memory usage (`%mem` vs `pmem`).
+As always in bioinformatics - read the docs!

-!!! example "Exercise"
+!!! example "Exercise: Enable trace reporting"

-    Add the following to your `custom.config` beneath the `report{}` and `timeline{}` directives:
+    1. Add the following to your `custom.config` file:

     ```
     trace {
         enabled = true